amyfbear/deliverable/README.md

 - We have missed out on $56,959.39 overall due to the difference of MSRP to our actual sale price.

-- Our top selling country is USA, it also where we are losing the most money at.

 - It is odd that we have not tapped into the Latin American market, or at least Mexico (since we are selling to Canada already we have the NAFTA advantage)